Date: September 2019

 Policy: Bowdoin College strives to ensure a safe learning, working, and living environment for its staff, faculty, and students.
 In support of these efforts, Bowdoin requires background checks to be completed for all new employees, whether part-time, full-time, regular, or casual.

-All finalist candidates for faculty, staff, and casual positions at Bowdoin College are subject to pre-employment background checks.
+All candidates, for faculty, staff, and casual positions that are offered employment at Bowdoin College are subject to pre-employment background checks.
+Pre-placement physicals are required for certain positions and must be completed within thirty days of the employee’s date of hire.
 Employment may not begin until Bowdoin has received and reviewed all results.
-Failure to consent to a background check will disqualify the candidate from further consideration.
+Failure to consent to a background check or pre-placement physical will disqualify the candidate from further consideration.

-Transfers/Internal Job Changes: For current Bowdoin employees who change jobs (promotions excluded), a background check will be required if one was not previously conducted as part of the original hiring process, or if additional checks are required for the new position (i.e., driving is an essential function of the new position, the new position entails cash handling therefore a credit check is required, etc.).
+Transfers/Internal Job Changes: For current Bowdoin employees who change jobs, a background check, and pre-placement physical if needed for the position, will be required if one was not previously conducted as part of the original hiring process, or if additional checks are required for the new position (i.e., driving is an essential function of the new position; the new position entails cash handling therefore a credit check is required; the physical demands are greater or different such as a Dining employee transferring to the Mailroom, etc. ).